 I saw several from the balcony of our condo.

-BUT there are several spots on the island you can also catch a sunset including over the marshes at the famous The Ocean Couse.
+But there are several spots on the island you can also catch a sunset including over the marshes at the famous The Ocean Course Clubhouse.
 I picked up dinner one night from one of the restaurants at the clubhouse and was able to catch the very end of this sunset.
 This would be an amazing location for dinner when the kids are older.
 If you are able, I'd definitely include dinner here on your itinerary... it just wasn't in the cards for us.

 I love islands that give you the chance to see the sunrise and sunset in such gorgeous locations.